-Thursday 11th May 2017 – 2.30 pm – Cheam Library – EXHIBITIONS 1862 – 1924 – TALK BY IAN BEVAN.
+Thursday 11th May 2017 – 2.30 pm – Cheam Library – EXHIBITIONS 1862 – 1924 – TALK BY MICHAEL GILBERT.

 In 1862, a decade after the Crystal Palace Exhibition, a further exhibition was planned to promote arts, sciences and manufacturing.
 Unfortunately, the building built for the exhibition was disliked and eventually dismantled, but over the next 50 years other exhibition halls such as Alexandra Palace, Olympia and Earls Court were built.
 They housed a variety of exhibitions which included a Wild West Show and Tibetan musicians.

 The British Empire Exhibition opened at Wembley on St George’s Day 1924.
 Come along an d find out more about this spectacular exhibition.
+Booking form available.

 Monday 15th May 2017 – morning – CHEAM CHARTER DAY.

 To uphold the traditional Charter Day when in 1259 Henry III granted Cheam a Charter, making it a town, a stall will be manned in the village on Monday morning.
 The Charter Day is the beginning of a week of activities leading up to Cheam Village Charter Fair on Saturday 20th May.
 Look out for more details nearer the time.